alan-turing-institute/trustworthy-assurance/includes/full-report.md

 **Figure 1.1** presents a simplified model of a typical research or innovation lifecycle for a data science or AI project lifecycle, to help gain a purchase on these interweaving roles, skills, and responsibilities.

-The model represents three over-arching stages of `(project) design`, `(model) development`, and `(system) deployment`.
-For each stage, there are corresponding activities, detailed in **Table 1.1**.
+The model represents three overarching stages of `(project) design`, `(model) development`, and `(system) deployment`.
+For each stage, there are corresponding project activities, detailed in **Table 1.1**.
 The project lifecycle is depicted as a circular process to highlight the fact that responsibility is ongoing and does not end once a system has been implemented or put into deployment.
 Rather, responsible (and trustworthy) approaches to research and innovation require consideration of how a technological system may need to be monitored and updated once in production, and removed and replaced once it reaches the end of its lifecycle.

 ![Figure 1.1: a model of a typical project lifecycle for some data-driven technology, detailing the overarching stages of design, development, and deployment and their constitutive activities (reprinted from Burr and Leslie, 2022)](images/project-lifecycle-v1.png) *Figure 1.1: a model of a typical project lifecycle for a data-driven technology, detailing the overarching stages of design, development, and deployment and their constitutive activities (reprinted from Burr and Leslie, 2022)*